 By msmash from Slashdot's how-about-that department

-By msmash from Slashdot's more-you-know department
+By msmash from Slashdot's let-the-conference-begin department

 By msmash from Slashdot's closer-look department